-When we encounter other people, we automatically try to assess what their emotional state is likely to be based on their facial expression.
+When we encounter other people, we automatically try to assess their emotional state based on their facial expression.
 Even when the expression is neutral, we still try to look for something, even if that something is too minor to represent actual emotion states.
 We then make generalizations based on what we think we see.

 Facial expression analysis and RBF

-Testing done using Noldus’s FaceReader facial expression analysis tool showed that most people’s neutral expressions were 97% neutral, while the remaining 3% included bits of emotional expressions.
-When the faces of Kanye West, Kristen Stewart, and Queen Elizabeth were analyzed, their neutral expressions were 93% neutral, and 6% demonstrative of subtle indicators suggesting emotions, primarily contempt.
+Testing done with Noldus’s FaceReader facial expression analysis tool showed that most people’s neutral expressions were 97% neutral, while the remaining 3% included bits of emotional expressions.
+The neutral facial expressions of Kanye West, Kristen Stewart, and Queen Elizabeth were 93% neutral, with another 6% demonstrative of subtle indicators suggesting emotions, primarily contempt.
 These subtle emotional cues included a tightening of the eyes and certain changes around the lips.
-Not a big shift, but enough for our minds to decide it’a there.
+Not a big shift, but enough for our minds to decide it’s there.

 Wikipedia provides this picture of French King Louis XIV as an example of resting bitch face.
 To me, the tightening of the lips stands out as RBF-ish.

 Curious as to whether you have resting bitch face?
 You can visit the site TestRBF.com, upload a photo, and find out FaceReader’s analysis.
-There’s no easy-to-find privacy info on the site, and you don’t have to enter personal details, but presumably, by uploading your neutral expression photo, they will add that photo to their database.
+There’s no easy-to-find privacy info on the site, and you don’t have to enter personal details, but presumably, after you upload your neutral expression photo, they will add that photo to their database.
 The bigger their database is, the more the technology can artificially learn, and the more effective FaceReader can be.

 There are plastic surgery websites that claim that they can correct resting bitch face.
 Given that RBF is associated with actual physical cues, I’m sure surgery can have an effect.
-Whether anyone should care enough to lay out that kind of cash and go under the knife is a whole other question.
-On a somewhat related note, years ago, there was a local male reporter whose resting expression included a very scrunched up forehead.
+Whether anyone should care enough to pay to go under the knife is a whole other question.
+On a somewhat related note, years ago, there was a local male reporter whose resting expression included a very scrunched-up forehead.
 It was prominent enough that it was a bit distracting.
 Eventually, he must have gotten Botox, because no more scrunching, and it made him look calmer and more self-assured.

 The role of sex/gender